It is imperative that we build more homes in our rural areas. Failure to do so will undermine the future sustainability of our rural communities.

 ‘Rural Communities’, House of Commons Environment, Food and Rural Affairs Committee, Sixth Report of Session 2013-14, Volume 1 (16 July 2013)

-Cambridgeshire ACRE facilitates the Cambridgeshire Affordable Rural Housing Partnership on behalf of five Local Authorities and eleven Housing Associations.
+Cambridgeshire ACRE facilitates the Cambridgeshire Affordable Rural Housing Partnership on behalf of four Local Authorities and seven Housing Associations.
 The sole focus of this partnership is to build affordable homes for local people in rural communities.
 Affordable housing is simply defined as housing made available for either rent or shared ownership, based on evidence of need, to those unable to afford market prices.

 Policies of planning restraint have combined with an influx of migrants in the form of retirees, commuters and second home owners to create a housing market that simply does not meet community needs.
 House prices have spiralled, and issues of affordability have been exacerbated by the decline in social housing stock and the gentrification of other smaller, historically cheaper, properties.
 Ironically, the rural idyll that many seek to preserve is the root cause of rural community tensions.
 Young people and other low income families are displaced leaving behind recruitment difficulties, unviable services and a breakdown in social networks.